Kingsley Chinda: Early life and education

 Hon.
 Ogundu Kingsley Chinda was born in the family of the late Chief Thomson Worgu Chinda of Elelenwo Town in Obio / Akpor Local Government Area of Rivers State.
 He grew up under the tutelage of pseudo - parents, Chief (Barr) Mrs. E.N.
 Ogan and later Chief (Barr) & Mrs. C.A.W Chinda.

 Kingsley Ogundu Chinda comes from the Chidamati family in the Rumuodikirike Compound, the community of Rumuodani, and the town of Elelenwo.

 He attended State School 1, Orogbum, Port Harcourt, Stella Maris College, Port Harcourt, Rivers State School of Basic Studies, Rivers State University of Science and Technology, Nkpolu, Port Harcourt and Nigerian Law School, Lagos, and was duly appointed to the Nigerian Bar in 1995.

-A clever lawyer and community leader, he is a leading partner in the law firm of Onyeagucha, Chinda and Associates, with offices in Port Harcourt, Owerri and Abuja.
-A man of grassroots contact with his people at all times, Hon.
+A notable lawyer and community leader, he is a leading partner in the law firm of Onyeagucha, Chinda and Associates, with offices in Port Harcourt, Owerri, and Abuja.
+Hon.
 O.K.
-Chinda has extensive experience working in various areas of law, including Class Action, Human Rights and the Environment.
+Chinda has experience working in various areas of law, including Class Action, Human Rights and the Environment, he also remained in contact with his people at all times.